mattbierner/blog.mattbierner.com/_posts/2015-09-19-stupid-template-tricks-stdintegral_constant-user-defined-literal.md

     std::integer_sequence<char, '5', '\'', '9'>>;
 ```

-The compiler does ensure that only valid characters are included in a given integer literal, so you can't ever encounter a `9` in an octal literal or a `2` inside of binary literal.
+The compiler does ensure that only valid characters are included in a given integer literal, so you can't ever encounter a `9` in an octal literal or a `2` inside of a binary literal.
 But if we want to support the standard correctly, we'll have to support all of these literal forms.

 # Computing the Base and Getting the Digit Values
 First off, let's get the raw literal characters into a more standardized format.
 Every integer literal is just a series of individual digits with integer values, along with the base of the numeral system being targeted.